Junior Sea Cadets Roundel Competition

 The Junior Sea Cadets Roundel Competition is an exciting opportunity for budding Junior Sea Cadets to design a unique circular stained-glass artwork to be presented to a former Lord Mayor of London.

 We invite London-based Junior Sea Cadets to submit an original design on paper.
-The winning design will be made into a roundel by Helen Whittaker, Creative Director of Barley Studio in York, one of UK’s leading stained-glass artists and 2019’s judging panel Chair.
-The winning cadet will then present the roundel to Sir Andrew Parmley, the 689th Lord Mayor of London at a special event to be held at the winning cadet’s Unit.
+The winning design will be made into a roundel by Helen Whittaker, Creative Director of Barley Studio in York, one of UK’s leading stained-glass artists and 2020’s judging panel Chair.
+The winning cadet will then present the roundel to Sir Charles Bowman, the 690th Lord Mayor of London at a special event to be held at Mansion House, the Lord Mayor’s residence (Date to be confirmed).

 The cadet with the winning design will receive £100 to deposit in their savings account, while the winning cadet’s Unit will receive £200 to be spent at its discretion for the benefit of the Unit.